dhruvgami06201989/personal-finance/README.md

 # personal-finance
 Assign categories to all income/expenses

-My transactions occur with accounts in 2 banks - credit cards/ checking/ savigns accounts.
+My transactions occur with accounts in 2 banks - credit cards/ checking/ savings accounts.
 The purpose of this code is to run it every month to assign categories to my transactions.

 A lof of my transactions happen at regular places so I have created two word mapping files which is basically to lookup a word/string and match it to the right category.